cdn-specs/control-header/draft-cdn-control-header.md

 # Introduction

-Many HTTP origin servers use gateway caches to speed up distributing their content, either locally (sometimes called a "reverse proxy cache") or in a distributed fashion ("Content Delivery Networks").
+Many HTTP origin servers Content Delivery Networks (i.e., distributed HTTP gateways, usually implementing caches) to speed up distributing their content.

-While HTTP defines Cache-Control as a means of controlling cache behaviour for both private caches and gateway caches, it is often desirable to give gateway caches separate instructions.
-To meet this need, this specification defines a separate header field that conveys HTTP cache directives to gateway caches only.
+While HTTP defines Cache-Control as a means of controlling cache behaviour for both private caches and shared caches, it is often desirable to give CDN caches separate instructions.
+To meet this need, this specification defines a separate header field that conveys HTTP cache directives to CDN caches only.

 ## Notational Conventions